Megamemnon/Pen_and_Paper_Prolog/README.md

   - Verified good Garbage Collection with Valgrind (no errors/leaks).
 - Provide a readable proof to the user upon success (not quite there yet).
 - Support modifying the KB from within ppp (and saving the new KB file), using resolution as a method to verify correctness of new KB entries.
+  - This goal is complete
+    - Command prompt supports: list, edit, insert, append, delete and queries.
 - provide additional language/KB features
   - Label individual KB entries
   - Comment on individual KB entries